 As part of the Food Safety Modernization Act (FSMA), the U.S. Food and Drug Administration has issued several rules to clarify regulatory requirements.
-One of these relates to Current Good Manufacturing Practice, Hazard Analysis, and Risk-Based Preventive Controls for Human Food.
+One of these relates to Current Good Manufacturing Practices, Hazard Analysis, and Risk-Based Preventive Controls for Human Food.

 In general, the requirements apply to companies that manufacture, process, pack, or hold human food for consumption in the United States, whether your facility is domestic or foreign.

 A few examples of facilities that are exempt from the rule include those that process, pack, or hold seafood, juice, low-acid canned foods, dietary supplements, alcoholic beverages, or cosmetics.

 Preventive controls are actions a company takes to ensure the products it produces are safe.
 The FDA recognizes five types of preventive controls in the Preventative Controls for Human Food rule.
 They include process, allergen, sanitation, supply chain, and other preventive controls.

 Covered facilities must have a written food safety plan that identifies “known or reasonably foreseeable hazards.”